akash-gupta04/DSA_in_python/README.md

 # DSA_in_python
-Data Structures and algorithm in python
+Data Structures and algorithm in Python
+Here are different data structures like Linked list, array, stack etc